 - The Board is requesting changes.
 If you wish to make the changes, your piece will be reviewed and considered again.
 You’re off to a good start!

 - The Board is declining to publish this particular piece.
 There are many reasons your piece might be declined, but none of them are a reflection of your worth or your importance to the jGirls community.
 We encourage you to continue submitting to us!

-We also encourage everyone who submits to take advantage of the other opportunities to participate in jGirls, including reading the site and participating in online dialogue, as well as sharing the site with friends.
+We also encourage everyone who submits to take advantage of the other opportunities to participate in jGirls, including reading the site, participating in online dialogue in comments, joining us on social media, and sharing the site with friends.